-Licensing camps will help the state communicate with and support summer camp programs by offering information about trainings, funding opportunities, and providing resources to help during emergencies (e.g., providing tests and masks during the COVID-19 pandemic, alerting camps about hurricanes and recovery from natural disasters, etc.)
+Licensing camps will help the state communicate with and support summer camp programs by offering information about trainings, funding opportunities, and providing resources to help during emergencies.
 We make the following recommendations for consideration:

-- Develop summer camp regulations to apply to programs that serve children from ages 5 through 12 and that operate for two consecutive weeks or more during summer months.
-Any summer programs that serve children under age 5 must be licensed under the child care regulations.
-Any summer program that ONLY serves children 13 and over could be exempt from licensing. - Require a summer camp license only for summer camp programs that would like to accept payments from the RI Child Care Assistance Program for children ages 5 through 12. (and that do not have a "child care center" license that includes school-age children or want to serve more children during the summer above their licensed capacity during the school year) - Offer voluntary summer camp licenses for programs that would like to get licensed even if they are not required to be licensed. - Offer voluntary annual registration of summer camps serving children from ages 5 through 12 that are not required to be licensed so the state can develop and maintain an updated list of summer programs and share important information with them. - Ensure DHS has sufficient staffing, data systems, and resources to successfully license and monitor the health and safety of camps.
+- Clearly specify the ages of children that can be enrolled in summer camps and specify the regulations apply to programs that serve children from ages 6 through 12.
+Require that any summer programs that serve children under age 6 be licensed under the existing child care center regulations.
+Any summer program that ONLY serves children 13 and over could be exempt from licensing. - Start first by requiring a summer camp license for summer programs that would like to accept payments from the RI Child Care Assistance Program for children ages 6 through 12 (and that do not have a "child care center" license that includes school-age children or want to serve more children during the summer above their licensed capacity during the school year). - Offer voluntary summer camp licenses for programs even if they are not required to be licensed.
+Phase in summer camp licensing by requiring it for programs that accept state or local funding and/or for programs that would like to be listed on a state managed website. - Ensure DHS has sufficient staffing, data systems, and resources to successfully license and monitor the health and safety of camps.
 Currently, Rhode Island does not have a strong data system to keep track of licensed child care programs or data collected during inspections.
-Rhode Island is not in compliance with the 2014 federal law that requires states to post at least three years of inspection reports for child care programs on a searchable website. - Establish clear staffing requirements for camps including the staff: child ratio for general activities as well as activities that could result in serious injury or death (swimming, gymnastics, horseback riding), ratios during overnight stays, and the structure for mixed-age groups.
-We recommend reviewing the current child care regulations in Rhode Island, camp staffing requirements in Massachusetts and Connecticut, and the American Camp Association's accreditation standards. - Clearly define the minimum staff qualifications for camp staff, including the minimum age of staff, whether a high school diploma is required, and the pre-service and annual training requirements. - Require that the results of summer camp inspections be posted on the internet along with information about serious injuries, deaths, and substantiated maltreatment of children in licensed summer camps.
+Rhode Island is working to comply with the 2014 federal law that requires states to post at least three years of inspection reports for child care programs on a searchable website. - Establish clear staffing requirements for camps including the staff: child ratio for general activities as well as activities that could result in serious injury or death (swimming, gymnastics, horseback riding), ratios during overnight stays, and the structure for mixed-age groups.
+We recommend reviewing the current child care regulations in Rhode Island, camp staffing requirements in Massachusetts and Connecticut, and the American Camp Association's accreditation standards. - Clearly define the minimum staff qualifications for camp staff, including the minimum age of staff, whether a high school diploma is required, and the pre-service and annual training requirements. - Require that the results of summer camp inspections be posted on a public website along with information about serious injuries, deaths, and substantiated maltreatment of children in licensed summer camps.